-BORROW DIRECT Delivers books from the combined library catalogs of Brown, Columbia, Cornell, the University of Pennsylvania, Princeton, and Yale within 4 business days.
+BorrowDirect Delivers books from the combined library catalogs of 10 Ivy+ universities within 4 business days.

-DartDoc is for articles or books that are in Storage, OR that are not owned by Dartmouth at all (Interlibrary Loan).
-See the Document Delivery webpage for more details on these services.
+DartDoc is for articles or books that are in the Library Depository OR that are not owned by Dartmouth at all (Interlibrary Loan).

-Use the Request Selected Item feature of the Library Catalog to request books from Storage.
+Use the Request Selected Item feature of the Library Catalog to request books from the Dartmouth Library Depository.

 LibX Extension for Firefox & Chrome

 Install this even if you don’t use the toolbar, to enable the right-click menu.
 Customize your menu choices by using the LibX Preferences (eg, enable amazon.com, Summon, GoogleScholar or WorldCat right-click searching).

 View this 3-minute video to see it in action!